October – A Month Rich in Historical Events in Germany that Shaped the Whole World

 When the construction of the wall started in August 1961 many Germans saw their hope for a united Germany vanish for good.
 The wall should divide the city of Berlin permanently, replacing the less effective wire fence that had been used until then.

-It caught Berliners, Germans and the world all the more by surprise when on November 9th of 1989 the East German government declared that it would allow its citizen to freely cross the border to visit West Berlin and West Germany.
-It was a historical moment and dramatic pictures of that time when East and West Germans met again after so many years of separation, keep captivating people from all around the globe.
+It caught Berliners, Germans, and the world all the more by surprise when on November 9th of 1989 the East German government declared that it would allow its citizen to freely cross the border to visit West Berlin and West Germany.
+It was a historical moment and dramatic picture of that time when East and West Germans met again after so many years of separation, keeping captivating people from all around the globe.

 October 3rd is just one date this month that carries a lot of importance in German history.
 Another date deems just as important in terms of the changes it brought along that affected not only the Germans but many countries around the world.

 October 31.
 This was the day when Martin Luther, a German priest, and theologian from Eisleben (a city in Saxony-Anhalt), nailed his famous 95 theses onto the doors of the castle church in Wittenberg.

 Meant initially to simply draw attention to certain practices and teachings of the Catholic Church that he didn’t agree with, this bold action soon started a whole movement that initiated the Protestant Reformation.
 Today Lutheranism is among the largest branches of Protestantism.
 Other branches include Calvinism, Baptist churches, Methodism, Anglicanism among many others.

 2017, often called the ‘Luther Year’ in Germany, celebrates the 500th anniversary of the Reformation that had been started by this significant event at the castle church in Wittenberg.

 But Luther is not only known for his breaking away from the Roman Catholic Church and, Lutheran Protestantism.